agentlang-ai/agentlang-docs/docs/language/reference/kernel/lang.md

 # Lang

-The `:Fractl.Kernel.Lang` component mainly defines the core-attribute types that can be used in Fractl.
+The `:Fractl.Kernel.Lang` component defines the core-attribute types that can be used in Fractl.
 These types are listed below:

 	* `:String` - texts of arbitrary length, enclosed in double-quotes
     * `:Keyword` - symbolic constants prefixed by a `:`.
 E.g - :left, :blue.
 Keywords may not contain spaces.